raiden-network/raiden-wizard/CONTRIBUTING.md

     * Use `<name>_to_<name>s` (an added `s`) if the mapped object is a list, e.g. `<tokenaddress_to_taskmanagers>`.
     * Use `dict()` instead of `{}` to initialize an empty dict.

-        *This is only for style consistency and may change in the future because it might ptovide a tiny [change in performance](https://stackoverflow.com/questions/5790860/and-vs-list-and-dict-which-is-better).*
+        *This is only for style consistency and may change in the future because it might provide a tiny [change in performance](https://stackoverflow.com/questions/5790860/and-vs-list-and-dict-which-is-better).*

     __Class Attributes and Functions__
     * Class members should be private by default and start with a leading underscore `_`.